Jérôme Boateng: Assault charge

-On 9 September 2021, in a German court in Munich, Boateng was found guilty of assaulting his ex-girlfriend, Sherin Senler, while on holiday in the Caribbean in 2018 and was sentenced to 60 days (daily fine in lieu of jail time, calculated from the rate of income).
-The daily fine was set to €30,000 and Boateng therefore ordered to pay a fine of €1.8 million (£1.5 million).
-The Munich District Court imposed the highest possible financial damages for the domestic violence conviction on Boateng, who had denied the allegations of abuse.
+On 9 September 2021, a German court found Boateng guilty of assaulting his ex-girlfriend, Sherin Senler, on holiday in the Caribbean in 2018.
+He was sentenced to 60 days, or a daily fine in lieu of jail time, calculated based on income.
+The Munich District Court imposed the highest possible financial damages for a domestic violence conviction on Boateng, who denied the allegations.
 Both Boateng and the district attorney appealed the verdict.
 On 2 November 2022, the appeals court revised the sentence to 120 days.
-The daily fine was adjusted to Boateng's current income and therefore lowered to €10,000, which results in a lower total fine of €1.2 million.

-However, on further appeal the ruling work reversed and after a new hearing, the court only gave Boateng a warning with conditions including having to pay EUR 100,000 to charitable causes.
-Should he breach the conditions, he might have to pay a fine of 40 days salary.
+The fine was lowered to Boateng's current income.
+In July 2024, Boateng was found guilty of causing bodily harm.
+His sentence was reduced to a suspended fine of €200,000 and a payment of €100,000 to charity.
+In 2025, following public backlash, Barcelona and Bayern Munich released statements severing Boateng’s coach-in-training ties to the clubs.